awsdocs/amazon-opensearch-service-developer-guide/doc_source/alerting.md

 1. Choose **Alerting** from the OpenSearch Dashboards main menu\.

 1. Set up a destination for the alert\.
 Choose between Slack, Amazon Chime, a custom webhook, or Amazon SNS\.
 As you might imagine, notifications require connectivity to the destination\.
 For example, your OpenSearch Service domain must be able to connect to the internet to notify a Slack channel or send a custom webhook to a third\-party server\.
-The OpenSearch Service domain must have a public IP address to send alerts to a custom webhook\.
+The custom webhook must have a public IP address in order for an OpenSearch Service domain to send alerts to it\.

 1. Create a monitor in one of three ways: visually, using a query, or using an anomaly detector\.